 With its crystal blue waters and white sand beaches, Turks and Caicos is a tropical paradise.
 Home to one of the world’s largest coral reef ecosystems, this Caribbean island is the ideal place to snorkel and SCUBA dive.
-But Turks and Caicos has so much more to offer than just beaches and water-based activities.
+But Turks and Caicos have so much more to offer than just beaches and water-based activities.
 Luxury hotels line the oceanfront, providing a superb escape from reality for those wishing to relax and bask in the sun.
-From bird watching to dune buggy safaris and evening cruises to watch glow worms light up the water, Turks and Caicos has something for every type of adventurer. — Heather C. Hudak from www.wanderlustwayfarer.com
+From bird watching to dune buggy safaris and evening cruises to watch glow worms light up the water, Turks and Caicos have something for every type of adventurer. — Heather C. Hudak from www.wanderlustwayfarer.com

-Utila, Honduras, is the perfect Caribbean Island to combine laid-back island life with one of my favorite things in the world: scuba diving!
+Utila, Honduras is the perfect Caribbean Island to combine laid-back island life with one of my favorite things in the world: scuba diving!
 Not only home to some of the cheapest diving certifications in the Western Hemisphere,

 this tiny island has a small-town feel and is chock full of beautiful Caribbean beaches.

 There are very few cars on the island, so rent a bike when you arrive, find a dive shop, and then start exploring the beaches–there’s enough beauty on the island to entertain you for weeks on end.
 We met at least five different people on Utila who came for a week and still haven’t left years later–the pull of the island’s Caribbean charm is just that strong. — Kate Storm from www.ourescapeclause.com

 Visiting the Caribbean on a Budget